About Copper Nickel

 Poetry Editors

-BRIAN BARKER is the author of three poetry collections—Vanishing Acts (SIU Press, 2019), The Black Ocean (2011) and The Animal Gospels (Tupelo, 2006).
+BRIAN BARKER is the author of three poetry collections—Vanishing Acts (Southern Illinois, 2019), The Black Ocean (2011) and The Animal Gospels (Tupelo, 2006).
 His work has appeared in numerous journals, including American Poetry Review, Indiana Review, Ploughshares, Poetry, and Triquarterly.
-His awards include the Crab Orchard Open Competition, the Tupelo Press Editors’ Prize, an Academy of American Poets Prize and the Campbell Corner Poetry Prize.
-Visit him online here.
+His awards include an Academy of American Poets Prize and the Campbell Corner Poetry Prize.

 Fiction Editors